Summary

 • Skin lesion(s) selected as non-completely biopsied target lesion(s) that can be accurately measured and recorded by color photography with a ruler to document the size of the target lesion(s)

-• Absolute neutrophil count (ANC) >= 1 x 109 cells/L (determined within 30?60 days prior to enrollment; re-evaluated within 14 days of beginning conditioning chemotherapy)
+• Absolute neutrophil count (ANC) >= 1 x 109 cells/L (determined within 30-60 days prior to enrollment; re-evaluated within 14 days of beginning conditioning chemotherapy)

-• Platelets >= 75 x 109/L (determined within 30?60 days prior to enrollment; re-evaluated within 14 days of beginning conditioning chemotherapy)
+• Platelets >= 75 x 109/L (determined within 30-60 days prior to enrollment; re-evaluated within 14 days of beginning conditioning chemotherapy)

-• Hemoglobin >= 8 g/dL (determined within 30?60 days prior to enrollment; re-evaluated within 14 days of beginning conditioning chemotherapy)
+• Hemoglobin >= 9.5 g/dL (determined within 30-60 days prior to enrollment; re-evaluated within 14 days of beginning conditioning chemotherapy)

-• Aspartate and alanine aminotransferases (AST, ALT) =< 2.5 x upper limit of normal (ULN) (determined within 30?60 days prior to enrollment; re-evaluated within 14 days of beginning conditioning chemotherapy)
+• Aspartate and alanine aminotransferases (AST, ALT) =< 2.5 x upper limit of normal (ULN) (determined within 30-60 days prior to enrollment; re-evaluated within 14 days of beginning conditioning chemotherapy)

-• Total bilirubin =< 2 x ULN (except patients with documented Gilbert?s syndrome) (determined within 30?60 days prior to enrollment; re-evaluated within 14 days of beginning conditioning chemotherapy)
+• Total bilirubin =< 2 x ULN (except patients with documented Gilbert's syndrome) (determined within 30-60 days prior to enrollment; re-evaluated within 14 days of beginning conditioning chemotherapy)

-• Creatinine < 2 mg/dL (or a glomerular filtration rate > 45) (determined within 30?60 days prior to enrollment; re-evaluated within 14 days of beginning conditioning chemotherapy)
+• Creatinine < 2 mg/dL (or a glomerular filtration rate > 45) (determined within 30-60 days prior to enrollment; re-evaluated within 14 days of beginning conditioning chemotherapy)

-• Must have received at least one prior systemic therapy for advanced melanoma (i.e. anti-PD-1 therapy, BRAF plus MEK inhibitor therapy for BRAFV600 mutated melanoma) and is not considered to have an alternate treatment option with curative intent
+• Patients with melanoma must have progressed following >= 1 line of systemic therapy, including immune checkpoint inhibitor and a BRAF inhibitor in combination with MEK inhibitor for patients with BRAF V600-activating mutation and is not considered to have an alternate treatment option with curative intent

-• Must be willing and able to accept at least one leukapheresis procedure
+• Must be willing and able to accept at least one leukapheresis procedure (This does not apply for patients receiving a second infusion of IL13R a2 CAR T cells as they will not undergo leukapheresis)

 • Must be willing and able to provide written informed consent